charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 - The Git Explorer socket server: **/git-socket**
   - Send socket IO messages to any registered client whenever your app creates, lists or deletes gists.

+Just to be clear, you don't have to do this unless I explicitly tell you to do so, or if you get a hankering to do so.

 ## Implement fetch Once {#one-fetch}

 We need only implement **fetch** one time.
 When we declare our buttons, we can pass in some data on the event to specify the url for that button: